geerlingguy/ansible-role-jenkins/README.md

 Default admin token which will be generated after installation.
 It's helpfull to update plugins using an admin account absent of the LDAP.

+    jenkins_admin_token_file: ""

+Default admin token file which you have to creates after the installation with the generated token.
+It's helpfull to update plugins using an admin account absent of the LDAP.

     jenkins_jar_location: /opt/jenkins-cli.jar

 The location at which the `jenkins-cli.jar` jarfile will be kept.
 This is used for communicating with Jenkins via the CLI.